Browne–Fitzpatrick privilege case, 1955: Impact on observers

 The case left an "indelible impression" on Anthony Mason, junior counsel for Fitzpatrick and later Chief Justice of the High Court of Australia.
 In a 1996 paper, he wrote "The two men were convicted and imprisoned by Parliament for contempt of Parliament without being given an opportunity to address Parliament on the question of their guilt or innocence.
 They were convicted in absentia, in the absence of any specification in the warrant of commitment of the nature of the breach of privilege of which they were convicted, and after they were denied representation by counsel who was to appear on their behalf in the Committee of Privileges and in the House.
 As counsel who was refused leave to appear, my sense of outrage over Parliament's denial of due process and natural justice remains undimmed after a lapse of 40 years".

+Frank Clifton Green, the incumbent clerk of the House of Representatives, viewed the case as an abuse of the powers of parliament and had advised the privileges committee that members defamed outside of parliament should seek civil legal action.
+The day on which the House jailed Browne and Fitzpatrick was coincidentally his final parliamentary sitting day as clerk.
+In his memoirs he wrote that he was so disillusioned by the outcome that he "saw myself as a failure and Parliament as something meaningless, just a 'front' for the dead democracy".

 Documents released

 From 1944 until 1987, all meetings of the Privileges Committee were held behind closed doors, and none of the evidence or other material it considered was made public.

 In December 2000, the Parliament voted to publish the evidence from the Browne-Fitzpatrick case, and it is now held in the National Archives of Australia.